acureau/pynject/README.md

 <br><br>

 ## The Future
 Pynject is still in its infancy, plenty of ideas are in the works if motivation sticks around.
+I want to support different platforms in the future as well.

 <ins>Currently in Development</ins>
 ```